San Carlos Water: History

 San Carlos Water became notorious during the Falklands War as "Bomb Alley" during the Battle of San Carlos.
 British troops routed the Argentine land forces, but British ships were pounded by Argentine air raids.
 It was of crucial strategic value in the amphibious assault, and British invasion of Argentine-occupied East Falkland.

-Along with Grantham Sound, it is one of the proposed East Falkland termini for the anticipated ferry to West Falkland.
+Along with Grantham Sound, it is one of the proposed East Falkland terminals for the anticipated ferry to West Falkland.